ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 ## Install Apache

-To begin, I want this script to stop running whenever it encounters an error as the successful deployment of the Laravel application is dependent on all the components of this script being present in the server.
+To begin, I want this script to stop running whenever it encounters an error at any point, as the successful deployment of the Laravel application is dependent on all the components of this script being present in the server.
 To accomplish this we will use the `set -e` command, start you script that way.

 ```sh
 #!/bin/bash